CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 - `test:e2e` to run end-to-end tests
 - `lint` to run code linting

 Let's try it out.
 Run `yarn serve`.
-You’ll see something like the following:
+You'll see something like the following:

 ```
  DONE  Compiled successfully in 2578ms